 Launceston, North-East Tasmania

 Launceston’s affordability, supply and location have allowed it to overtake Hobart’s popularity for property investors, including those from the mainland.
-Numerous Launceston suburbs have recorded double-digit growth in the last 12 months, vacancies are low and yields are strong.
+Three Launceston suburbs have recorded double-digit growth in the last 12 months, vacancies are low and yields are strong.

 A key factor influencing Launceston’s economy is the Launceston City Deal, financially supported by all three levels of government.
 The deal has secured Launceston’s future as a “University Town”.